rupalirajput2597/beer_barrel_app/README.md

 4. **User Profile**: The profile screen contains basic user information and an option to logout with confirmation dialog.

+5. **Splash Screen**: Pre Authentication task. if user already logged in we take user to home and if user is Unauthorized we move user to login screen

 ## Requirements